rg-wood/salt-lion/README.md

 What most people call magic is a catch-all term for forces at work behind the veil of the world, beyond what the common folk understand or dare perceive.

 Unlike [general talents](#general-talents), you must have the magic talent to use these abilities.
-The only exception is if you possess a [magic item](#magic-items) that offers a bonus to a magic talent, in which case you can use that magic talent.
+The only exception is if you possess a [magic item](#magic-items) that offers a bonus to a magic talent, in which case you can use that magic talent when using the item.

 Magic is powerful, but it's not without risk.
 Rolls for magic talents have higher [difficulty](#difficulty).
 The description for magic talents usually includes a list of possible effects with a negative [modifier](#modifiers).
 These modifiers are also cumulative.
 Additionally, [magic items](#magic-items) offer [gear dice](#gear-dice), but these items are expensive to buy and repair/restore, and are very rare.